 - Ensure you have protected time.
 This may mean turning off bleeps or mobile phones.
 It may mean making a longer than usual appointment.
-If it happens during a surgery in which you are running late, run later.
-You may get the patient to return in the near future to discuss the matter more but do not seem rushed or too eager to get on.
-To you this may be just another day at the office but to the patient and the family it is a pivotal day of their lives.
+If it occurs during a surgery in which you are running late, run later.
+You may ask the patient to return in the near future to discuss the matter more but do not seem rushed or too eager to get on.
+To you this may be just another day at work but to the patient and the family it is a pivotal day of their lives.

 - Make yourself as fully conversant with the facts as possible.
-This means the facts about this case, like the exact type of tumour and stage, as well as more general issues about the disease.
-This applies not just to cancer but to all diseases that fall into the bad news category, including heart failure - a condition which patients report is particularly poorly communicated.
+This means the facts about this case - for example, the exact type of tumour and stage, as well as more general issues about the disease.
+This applies not just to cancer but to all illnesses that fall into the bad news category, including heart failure - a condition which patients report is particularly poorly communicated.

-- You may feel that this is such an intimate moment that you do not want a registrar or medical student present, but if they can be unobtrusive in the background this could be an important learning opportunity.
+- You may feel that this is such an intimate moment that you do not want a registrar or medical student present.
+However, if they can be unobtrusive this could be an important learning opportunity.
 Similarly, if you can video the consultation under the rules for consultation analysis, it could be an excellent learning tool for you and for others, but the matter of obtaining signed consent may make you feel uneasy.
 The need to train juniors must be weighed against the needs of individual patients.
 Do what you feel is right for that person at that time.

-- A warning shot to prepare them may be helpful.
-"I'm afraid that it is rather bad news".
+- A warning shot to prepare them may be helpful: "I'm afraid that it is rather bad news".
 One study has shown that using a negative when breaking bad news has a lesser emotional impact, so "I'm afraid the news is not good" would be better.

 Concluding the consultation

-Record the consultation as you would any other.
-If appropriate, inform other colleagues involved in care, such as consultants.
+- If appropriate, inform other colleagues involved in care, including consultants.

-Imparting bad news is an emotional experience for the doctor as well as for the patient, so take a moment to recognise this and calm yourself down before moving on to the next consultation.
+Imparting bad news is an emotional experience for the doctor as well as for the patient, so take a moment to recognise this before moving on to the next consultation.

-There are traps for the unwary that must be avoided.
+There are traps for the unwary that should be avoidable:

 - Do not avoid seeing the patient or leave them anxiously waiting for news.
-Sometimes anticipation can be worse than even the worst reality.
+Anticipation may be worse than even the worst reality.
 Treat others as you would wish to be treated yourself.

 - Read the notes.
 Get the facts before you start.

-- If the patient does not seem able to take any more be prepared to end the consultation and to take it up again later.
+- If the patient does not appear to be coping, be prepared to end the consultation.
 Look for all the cues, verbal or otherwise.
-Establish with the patient whether they might want to leave it for now and we can discuss it more when you are feeling ready?"
+Establish with the patient whether they might want to leave more discussion for now and discuss it more when they are feeling ready.
 Perhaps they would like you to speak to someone else or to have someone with them for the next meeting.

-- If asked the question, "How long have I got to live?" never be precise.
-You will always be wrong.
-To the patient and family 6 weeks means 6 weeks and not 5 weeks or 7.
+- If asked the question, "How long have I got to live?" be careful, as you're unlikely to be accurate.

 Admitting adverse events